-Some carriage houses incorporated "horse walks": interior passageways that allowed a horse to walk from the street to a stable.
-Dense urban areas like New York City still have evidence of these discrete entrances, such as at 7 Leroy Street in Greenwich Village, constructed in 1831, and 336 West 12th Street in the West Village, from the 1850s.
+Some carriage houses incorporated "horse walks."
+These interior passageways allowed a horse to walk from the street to a stable.
+Dense urban areas like New York City still have evidence of these discreet entrances, such as at 7 Leroy Street in Greenwich Village, constructed in 1831, and 336 West 12th Street in the West Village, from the 1850s.
 Often they just appear as a door alongside the main entrance to the home, wide and tall enough for a horse to slip through.

 Equestrian staircases are most often found in old European cities, built into or alongside castles and other complexes as sloping steps for horses to access upper floors.
-A 16th century example in Vladislav Hall at Prague Castle, for instance, has a "rider's staircase" so knights didn't have to dismount to enter.
+A 16th-century example in Vladislav Hall at Prague Castle, for instance, has a "rider's staircase" so knights didn't have to dismount to enter.
 In Bologna, the town hall contains a huge staircase designed by Renaissance architect Donato Bramante to accommodate carriages.

 Horses have to drink, but urban settings rarely have convenient streams with clean water.
 Organizations concerned with animal welfare—like the Metropolitan Drinking Fountain and Cattle Trough Association, formed in 1859 in London—spearheaded the construction of troughs with freely available water.
 Henry Bergh with the ASPCA was particularly involved with installing troughs with fresh water around New York City, and a few are still visible, including a low granite one by the carriage horses that still give tourists rides in Central Park.
 The trough in Grand Army Plaza is one of the many funded by local Edith Bowdoin, and was rededicated in 2001 at its current site.
 The troughs weren’t the ASPCA’s only initiative for Manhattan steeds, however: They also offered free showers on the streets and gave out eye-shading straw hats for horses with specially designed ear holes.

 Horses did not come into the cities through spontaneous generation.
 Auction houses were a common sight for the horse trade, with large entryways similar in structure to private stables.
 The grand Winter Garden Theatre on Broadway in Manhattan, for instance, was erected in 1896 as the American Horse Exchange.
 Artists later converted these as well, including the Beaux-Arts 1904 Van Tassel and Kearney Horse Auction Mart at 126-128 East 13th Street in New York City.
 After it ceased sales in the 1920s, it was a candy factory and school before artist Frank Stella purchased it in 1978.
-He moved out in 2005, and it’s now a dance center.

 More integrated into the infrastructure than hitching posts but basically serving the same purpose, tethering rings are discreet metal loops embedded in walls, sidewalks, and curbs.
-They are sometimes ornate, like the one shaped like a dragon in Florence, Italy, that doubles as a sconce (above), but on the whole they are plain.
+They are sometimes ornate, like the one shaped like a dragon in Florence, Italy, that doubles as a sconce, but on the whole they are plain.
 Now mostly obsolete, some have found an unusual afterlife in Portland, Oregon, where they host ephemeral art installations, including tiny horses.